shivam-mishra0/shivam-mishra0/README.md

 - 🔭 I’m currently participating on **Kaggle**

-- 🌱 I’m currently learning **Deep Learning**
+- 🌱 I’m currently learning **MLOps** for deployment of ML and Deeplearning application in Productions.

 - 👯 I’m looking to collaborate on **Ai Projects**

 - 📫 How to reach me **skm64060@gmail.com**

 <h5> I'm a student, pursuing Bachelor of Technology in Computer Engineering from IIITDM Kurnool.
-I am a Data Science and Machine Learning starter with 6 months of experience in Analytics, Machine learning.
+I am a having 6 months of experience in Deeplearning, Computer Vision, Machine learning and also having 1+ year of experience in Python programing langauge.

-As a Intermediate of Data Science I work towards delighting customers at scale using predictive modeling & machine learning.
-I have made data science projects pertaining to diverse business applications of predictive analytics such as:
-1) Spam detection,
+As a Intermediate of Deep Learning I work towards implementing the real time application which can be useful in solving real time problems.
+The following mention project shows my experties on deep learning:
+1) Real Time Logo Detection,
 2) Advance House Price prediction
+3) Research Papers related to YOLO (from scratch)
+4) Transfer Learning on YoloV5
+5) MLOps
+6) Optimized pytorch models by deploying using Deepstream, ONNX and TesnorRt

-Coding Skills: SQL (Medium), Python (Advance) : Data Science Proficiency: Decision Trees, Random Forest, SVM
+Coding Skills: SQL (Medium), Python (Advance) : Data Science Proficiency: Nvidia Deepstrem: TesnorRt: Gpu Programming:

 Tools and Technologies used: Python, Pytorch, Deeplearning, Computer Vision, Jupyter, SQL, Excel